azure1770/vc/README.md

 # VC

-VC is a Script to a Mount VeracryptContainer and open a KeepassXc Database from inside of the Container
+VC is a Script to a Mount VeracryptContainer and open a KeepassXc Database from inside of the Container - For Linux only!

 ## Installation